 Experienced and award-winning staff guide and encourage students to develop critical approaches to image making though directed research and a hands-on exploration of the materials and methodologies related to the studio/workshop.

 Studio Co-ordinator, Neil Emmerson, MVA

 Technical Teacher Steev Peyroux, DFA, BA (Dance)

 Contemporary Sculpture encompasses; Installation practice, site specific art works, public sculpture, performance, live art and the object in relation to the commodity and the handcrafted.
-Sculpture at Dunedin School of Art examines the contemporary context and relational field through an emphasis on history, theory, communities and material cultures.
+Sculpture at the Dunedin School of Art examines the contemporary context and relational field through an emphasis on history, theory, communities and material cultures.

-Students work on individual programmes of study through self -directed practical and theoretical research.
+Students work on individual programmes of study through self-directed practical and theoretical research.

 The workshop is equipped to international standards with separate workshops for wood, metal, plaster and clay, plastic, bronze.

-The department emphasises a practical approach to problem solving, and to philosophical and critical understanding of the position of the object with in western culture today.
+The department emphasises a practical approach to problem solving, and to philosophical and critical understanding of the position of the object within western culture today.